 What is Ban the Box?

 The “box” is that spot on many employment applications that asks whether the applicant has been convicted of a crime or been incarcerated.
 Some employment applications may even inquire into arrests.
-A proposed Ban the Box ordinance will remove these questions from the application at the initial stage of the employment process so the hiring authority will first get an opportunity to learn about the candidate’s experience, skills and personality as they relate to the position to be filled.
-The Ban the Box movement began with All of Us or None, a grassroots civil rights organization with a national initiative to fight for the rights of formerly- and currently- incarcerated people and their families.
+A Ban-the-Box ordinance would remove these questions from the application at the initial stage of the employment process so the hiring authority will first get an opportunity to learn about the candidate’s experience, skills, and personality as they relate to the position to be filled.
+The Ban-the-Box movement began with All of Us or None, a grassroots civil rights organization with a national initiative to fight for the rights of formerly- and currently- incarcerated people and their families.
 SCSJ supports communities, municipalities, counties, and businesses as they move toward ban-the-box policies.

-A recent white paper by the Southern Coalition for Social Justice entitled The Benefits of Ban the Box: A Case Study of Durham, NC has a wealth of information about the history of the SCSJ’s successful initiative in Durham and its positive effects.
+SCSJ published a white paper entitled The Benefits of Ban the Box: A Case Study of Durham, NC, which contains a wealth of information about the history of SCSJ’s successful Ban-the-Box initiative in Durham and its positive effects.

 Why does Ban the Box matter?

-More than 1.6 million people in N.C. have a criminal record and consequently face employment discrimination.
-Nearly 45% of those under N.C.
-Department of Correction supervision are African American, despite making up only 21% of the state’s population.
+More than 1.6 million people in North Carolina have a criminal record and consequently face employment discrimination.
+Nearly 45% of those under Department of Correction supervision are African American, despite making up only 21% of the state’s population.
 Banning the box is crucial to ending job discrimination against this large section of our community.

 Unemployment and underemployment resulting from criminal convictions not only affects those with criminal records, but affects their families and communities as well.
-If families of people with criminal records are going to heal, prosper and contribute to our community, everyone must have an opportunity for employment, housing and education.
-Employment is the most effective tool to reduce recidivism (returning to prison), resulting in a safer community and lower cost to tax payers.
+If families of people with criminal records are going to heal, prosper, and contribute to our community, everyone must have an opportunity to obtain stable employment, housing, and education.
+Indeed, employment is the most effective tool to reduce recidivism (returning to prison), resulting in a safer community and lower cost to taxpayers.

-- Nearly one in three American adults has an arrest or conviction record that shows up in a routine check – National Employment Law Project 2010 Annual Report.
+- Nearly one in three American adults has an arrest or conviction record that shows up in a routine check.
 Many of these records are erroneous or out of date, involve minor offenses, or fail to reflect an individual’s successful rehabilitation.

-- According to a survey conducted by the Society for Human Resource Management, more than 90% of companies reported using criminal background check for their hiring decisions.
+- According to a survey conducted by the Society for Human Resource Management, more than 90% of companies reported using criminal background checks for their hiring decisions.

-- Minneapolis passed a Ban the Box ordinance in 2007.
-Prior to the ordinance, only 6% of people with tarnished records were able to find work.
-After the Ban the Box measure was passed, this figure jumped to 60%, without any increase in theft or violence in the workplace.
+- Minneapolis passed a Ban-the-Box ordinance in 2007.
+Prior to the ordinance, only 6% of people with criminal records were able to find work.
+After the Ban-the-Box measure passed, this figure jumped to 60%, without any increase in theft or violence in the workplace.

-Several states across the country have enacted into law versions of “Ban the Box,” including Colorado, Connecticut, Hawaii, Maryland, Massachusetts, Minnesota and New Mexico.
-Ban the Box campaigns have also been successful in cities and counties across the country, including Jacksonville, Memphis, Richmond and Atlanta.
-The National Employment Law Project maintains a comprehensive collection of information on Ban the Box measures that have passed across the country, including state-by-state and city-by-city comparisons of Ban the Box laws.
+Several states across the country have enacted into law versions of “Ban the Box,” including Colorado, Connecticut, Hawaii, Maryland, Massachusetts, Minnesota, and New Mexico.
+Ban-the-Box campaigns have also been successful in cities and counties across the country.

-In North Carolina, SCSJ led the first successful Ban the Box campaign in Durham, which led to the passage of administrative policies in the city and county governments.
-Read about this initiative and its recent positive effects in The Benefits of Ban the Box: A Case Study of Durham, NC.
-Subsequently, Cumberland County and the towns of Carrboro and Spring Lake passed similar policies.
+In North Carolina, SCSJ led the first successful Ban-the-Box campaign in Durham, which led to the passage of administrative policies in the city and county governments.
+Read about this initiative and its positive effects in The Benefits of Ban the Box: A Case Study of Durham, NC.

 Organizing Ban the Box